 Spread the crumble mixture out evenly on to a baking sheet lined with baking parchment.

-Top with another sheet of baking paper and flatten it out it with a rolling pin until it’s about 3mm thickness.
+Top with another sheet of baking paper.
+Flatten it out it with a rolling pin until it’s about 3mm thickness.

 Chill for at about 30 minutes until set and easy to cut.